-Woody weeds were recorded within the Offset area but all species were recorded as isolated plants only.
-The total cover of woody weeds was less than 1% of the Offset area.
-Woody weeds are considered easier to control that herbaceous weeds due to their larger size, slower growth/recruitment, and their occurrence as individual plants.
-The elimination of all established adult woody weeds is therefore considered practical within the 10 year management period.
-Woody weeds are generally spread by animals, including birds, that have ingested the fruit, which makes complete elimination of all woody weeds impractical.
-However, after the adults have been eliminated, weed control will focus on detection and treatment of new seedlings or any resprouting stumps that may occur following weed control.
-Woody weeds that are detected either Incidentally during site management or as part of monitoring activities, should be recorded with GPS and controlled and eliminated as soon as possible and before fruiting and seed set.
+Woody weeds are generally spread by animals, including birds that have ingested the fruit / seeds, which makes the permanent elimination of all woody weeds unlikely.
+However, after the adults have been eliminated, weed control will focus on detection and treatment of new seedlings or any re-sprouting stumps that may occur following weed control.
+Woody weeds that are detected either incidentally during site management or as part of monitoring activities, should be recorded with GPS and controlled / eliminated as soon as possible and before flowering and seed set.
 Using this approach, the cover of woody weeds is to be maintained at negligible levels in-perpetuity.

-3.10.2 Annual weeds
+3.9.2 Annual weeds

 Annual weeds were recorded throughout the Offset area.
-Annual grasses are present throughout the Offset area including Fescue Vulpia spp., Quaking Grass Briza spp., Soft Brome Bromus hordeaceus, Hair Grass Aira spp. and Wild Oat Avena spp. while annual broad-leaved weeds like Cape Weed Arctotheca calendula and Heron's-bill Erodium spp. are concentrated around high traffic areas such as the high points in the landscape.
-The pasture species Subterranean Clover and Rye-grass is present throughout the North Offset area as a result of the current agricultural usage.
+Annual grasses are present throughout the Offset area including Fescue Vulpia spp., Quaking Grass Briza spp., Bromes Bromus spp., Hair Grass Aira spp. and Rough Dog's-tail Cynosurus echinatus, while annual broad-leaved weeds like Cape Weed Arctotheca calendula and Heron's-bill Erodium spp. are concentrated around high traffic areas such as the high points in the landscape.
+Annual pasture species such as Clover Trifolium spp. are present throughout.

 Annual weeds are not considered a key threat to the conservation values of the Offset area.
-However, uncontrolled growth of annual weeds can reduce the vegetation condition and Habitat Hectares score by decreasing the Lack of Weeds score, Recruitment score and Organic Litter score.
-Given this is the case, management will be directed at maintaining the annual weed cover at the existing level and minimising growth and reproduction.
-Management using targeted grazing (North Offset area) or ecological burning (South Offset area) is expected to have an impact on the abundance of these species, however, seasonal conditions such as a wet winter followed by a late warm spring may produce growth rates in excess of what can be controlled with strategic grazing before the grazing exclusion period begins.
+However, uncontrolled growth of annual weeds can reduce the vegetation condition and Habitat Hectares score by decreasing the Lack of Weeds score, and Organic Litter score.
+Given this is the case, management will be directed at minimising the annual weed cover, at worst maintaining it at the existing level and minimising its growth and reproduction.
+Management using targeted grazing and/or ecological burning is expected to have an impact on the abundance of these species.
+However, seasonal conditions such as a wet winter followed by a late warm spring may produce growth rates in excess of what can be controlled with strategic grazing before the grazing exclusion period begins.
 The grazing provisions also allow for strategic grazing to be implemented during the grazing exclusion period under certain circumstances (section 3.7.4).

-If grazing and ecological burning alone has not been able to constrain the spread of annual weeds, direct weed control methods should be applied as discussed below.
+If grazing and ecological burning have not been able to constrain the spread of annual weeds, direct weed control methods should be applied as discussed below.
 If chemical weed control is proposed for annual weeds, its use should be evaluated against the risk of damage to non-target (native) plant species prior to application.

-3.10.3 High threat herbaceous weeds (perennial tussock grasses, perennial broad-leaved weeds)
+3.9.3 High threat herbaceous weeds (perennial tussock grasses, perennial broad-leaved weeds)

 High threat herbaceous weeds are those that have potential to displace native species of the same type.
 For example, perennial grassy weeds like Toowoomba Canary-grass have potential to replace native perennial tussocks grasses like Kangaroo Grass Themeda triandra.
 The overall management objective is to ensure that all high threat herbaceous weeds are controlled to ensure that there is no increase in their cover where they currently occur, no further spread of these weeds into new areas of the Offset area, and where possible, to reduce their cover and abundance.
-The management targets for high threat weeds are set for weed species grouped according to growth form and status (Table 14 and Table 15).
+The management targets for high threat weeds are set for weed species grouped according to growth form and status (Table 12).

 As discussed above, grazing and ecological burning will be the principal control methods for these species.
-For unpalatable species or species where grazing is no sufficient to prevent their spread, herbicide or other methods will also be used as described below.
+For unpalatable species or species where grazing is not sufficient to prevent their spread, herbicide or other methods will also be used as described below.
 Weed control will be a regular activity and undertaken generally in accordance with the schedule in Appendix 1.

-3.10.4 Use of herbicide
+3.9.4 Use of herbicide